 - Explore Authentic Canadian Cuisine

 - Best of Brunch in Banff National Park

 - Enjoy Craft Beer in Banff National Park

 Where To Stay

 Looking to make it a weekend in Banff National Park?
 There are a wide range of hotels available in Banff and Lake Louise.
-Unfortunately, ticket and hotel packages for Cochon555 are currently sold out, but rooms are still available directly through the Fairmont Banff Springs hotel and all other hotels in Banff National Park.
-Explore our accommodation page for a variety of price points and locations.
+Explore our accommodation page for a variety of accommodation styles and locations.

 How To Connect

 We want to hear from you during your Cochon555 weekend adventure.
 Be sure to share your photos with #Cochon555Banff and #MyBanff.
 Connect with us on Facebook, Twitter, and Instagram.